Pointer States in the Born-Markov approximation: Pointer states and group-theoretical methods in the Born-Markov approximation.

+and ask how much of the purity is lost during the evolution \cite{Zurek1993}.
+Let us now assume that there exists a Lie group $G$ of dimension $N$, such that $H_0$ and $A$ are from the Lie algebra of $G$ and in particular can be represented using generators $\{X_i\}_{i=1}^N$ of $G$:

-where $\{X_i\}_{i=1}^N$ are the generators of the Lie group $G$.
-We choose $H_0$ to be $X_N$ only for the sake of definiteness.
-Both $H_0$ and $A$ must be Hermitian for obvious physical reasons.
-Thus, we can assume that the Lie algebra in question is real and spanned by Hermitian operators, $X_j^\dagger=X_j$.
-Further assuming they can be represented in finite dimension, $G$ is a subgroup of sufficiently large unitary group and thus compact.
+(we choose $H_0$ as one of the generators and leave $A$ arbitrary only for the sake of definiteness).
+This is somewhat similar to the approach of \cite{Boixo2007}, however instead of imposing the secular approximation and studying the algebra generated by the GKLS jump operators and the associated generalized coherent states, we assume the existence of a dynamical group already at the microscopic level.
+Both $H_0$ and $A$ must be Hermitian for obvious physical reasons, which motivates the assumption that the Lie algebra in question is real and spanned by Hermitian operators, $X_j^\dagger=X_j$.
+Further assuming they can be represented in finite dimension, $G$ becomes a subgroup of sufficiently large unitary group and thus compact.
 In light of these identifications, the free evolution, given by Eq. \eqref{free_ev}, becomes the adjoint action of $G$ in its Lie algebra.
 In particular, we have

 where $R^{N}_{\phantom{i}jk}(0)=\delta_{jk}$.
 The indices $i,j,k,l\dots \in 1\dots N $ are the Lie algebra indices of $G$.
 Matrix $R^N$ is nothing but the exponent of the structure constants $f_{ijk}$ of $G$, arranged into $N\times N$ matrix (the matrix of the $\text{ad}_{X_N}$ action) and is given by